Teksta versija

 7) the conditions (if applicable);

-8) the procedures for contesting a decision of the co-operation institution.
+8) the procedures for contesting the decision of the co-operation institution.

 Section 24.
-Approval of a Project Application, Approval with a Condition or Refusal in Open Project Application Selection
+Approval, Approval with a Condition or Rejection of a Project Application in Open Project Application Selection

-(2) The decision to approve the project application shall be taken if all of the following conditions are met:
+(2) The decision to approve a project application shall be taken if all of the following conditions are met:

-1) none of the exclusion provisions referred to in Section 22 of this Law is applicable to a project applicant;
+1) none of the exclusion provisions referred to in Section 22 of this Law is applicable to the project applicant;

-2) a project application complies with project application evaluation criteria;
+2) the project application meets the project application evaluation criteria;

-3) funding is available for the project implementation within the framework of the project application selection round of a specific objective.
+3) funding is available for the project implementation within the framework of the project application selection round of the specific aid objective.

-(3) The decision to refuse the project application shall be taken if at least one of the following conditions has set in:
+(3) The decision to reject a project application shall be taken if at least one of the following conditions has set in:

 1) at least one of the exclusion provisions referred to in Section 22 of this Law applies to the project applicant;

-2) a project application fails to comply with project application evaluation criteria and rectification of deficiency in accordance with Paragraph four of this Section can affect a project application in fact;
+2) a project application does not meet project application evaluation criteria and rectification of deficiency in accordance with Paragraph four of this Section can affect a project application in fact;

 4) the project applicant has created artificial conditions or provided information significantly inadequate for the factual circumstances in order to gain advantage over other project applicants or for the co-operation institution to take a favourable decision for it.

-(4) The decision to approve the project application with a condition shall be taken if it is necessary for a project applicant to carry out the activities stipulated by the co-operation institution in order for the project application to completely conform to the project application evaluation criteria and in order that the project could be implemented appropriately.
-Conditions may be included in the decision and performance thereof shall be controlled by taking into account the project application selection regulations.
-If any of the conditions laid down in the decision are not fulfilled or are not fulfilled within the time period specified in the decision or if a project application does not conform to the project application evaluation criteria due to the information submitted by the project applicant, a project application shall be regarded as refused.
+(4) The decision to approve a project application with a condition shall be taken if the project applicant needs to carry out the activities stipulated by the co-operation institution to ensure that the project application completely meets the project application evaluation criteria and that the project could be implemented appropriately.
+Conditions shall be included in the decision and compliance therewith shall be controlled by taking into account the project application selection regulations.
+If any of the conditions laid down in the decision are not met or are not met within the time limit specified in the decision, or if a project application does not meet the project application evaluation criteria due to the information submitted by the project applicant, a project application shall be regarded as rejected.

-(5) If a project application is submitted after the end date for submission of the project application, it shall not be assessed.
-The co-operation institution shall inform a project applicant thereon.
-If the project application is rejected due to the reasons referred to in this Paragraph and the project applicant appeals the rejection to the court, the court judgment of the District Administrative Court on the relevant issue is not subject to appeal.
+(5) If a project application is submitted after the final date for submission of project applications, it shall not be assessed.
+The co-operation institution shall inform the project applicant thereon.
+If a project application is rejected due to the reasons referred to in this Paragraph and the project applicant appeals the rejection to the court, the court judgment of the District Administrative Court on the relevant issue is not subject to appeal.

 Section 25.
-Approval of a Project Application, Approval with a Condition or Refusal in Restricted Project Application Selection
+Approval, Approval with a Condition or Rejection of Project Applications in Restricted Project Application Selection

-(1) In a restricted project application selection, the co-operation institution shall, on the basis of the opinion of the project application evaluation committee, take the decision to approve, to approve with a condition, or to refuse the project application.
+(1) In a restricted project application selection, the co-operation institution shall, on the basis of the opinion of the project application evaluation committee, take the decision to approve, to approve with a condition, or to reject a project application.

-(2) The decision to approve the project application shall be taken if all of the following conditions are met:
+(2) The decision to approve a project application shall be taken if all of the following conditions are met:

-1) none of the exclusion provisions referred to in Section 22 of this Law is applicable to a project applicant;
+1) none of the exclusion provisions referred to in Section 22 of this Law is applicable to the project applicant;

-2) a project application complies with project application evaluation criteria.
+2) the project application meets the project application evaluation criteria.

-(3) The decision to refuse the project application shall be taken if at least one of the following conditions has set in:
+(3) The decision to reject a project application shall be taken if at least one of the following conditions has set in:

-1) a project applicant is not invited to submit a project application;
+1) the project applicant is not invited to submit a project application;

 2) at least one of the exclusion provisions referred to in Section 22 of this Law applies to the project applicant.

-(4) The decision to approve the project application with a condition shall be taken if it is necessary for a project applicant to carry out the activities stipulated by the co-operation institution in order for the project application to completely conform to the project application evaluation criteria and in order that the project could be implemented appropriately.
-Conditions may be included in the decision and performance thereof shall be controlled by taking into account the project application selection regulations.
+(4) The decision to approve the project application with a condition shall be taken if the project applicant needs to carry out the activities stipulated by the co-operation institution to ensure that the project application completely meets the project application evaluation criteria and that the project could be implemented appropriately.
+Conditions shall be included in the decision and compliance therewith shall be controlled by taking into account the project application selection regulations.

-(5) If the project applicant does not fulfil the conditions laid down in the decision on the approval of a project application or does not fulfil them within the time period specified in the decision or if a project application does not conform to the project application evaluation criteria due to the information submitted by the project applicant, a project application shall be regarded as refused.
+(5) If the project applicant does not fulfil the conditions laid down in the decision on the approval of a project application or does not fulfil them within the time limit specified in the decision or if a project application does not correspond to the project application evaluation criteria due to the information submitted by the project applicant, a project application shall be regarded as refused.

-The co-operation institution is entitled to take a decision to determine prohibition for a natural or legal person or a person who is a member of the executive board or supervisory board or a general representative of the relevant legal person, or a person who is authorised to represent a project applicant in activities related to a subsidiary, to participate in project application selection for a time period which does not exceed three years from the day of coming into effect of the decision if such person:
+The co-operation institution is entitled to take the decision to determine a prohibition for the natural or legal person or a person who is a member of the executive board or supervisory board or a general representative of the relevant legal person, or a person who is authorised to represent a project applicant in activities related to a subsidiary, to participate in project application selection for a period which does not exceed three years from the day of coming into effect of the decision if such person:

 1) has knowingly provided false information that is essential for the evaluation of the project application;